North East England and World War Two 1939 to 1949

 1945 – Remembering World War Two

 During the war there were 298 air raids on the North.
-Hundreds of civilians are killed as a result of the raids, but thousands more North Easterners lose their lives fighting in Europe.
+Hundreds of civilians were killed as a result of the raids, but thousands more North Easterners lose their lives fighting in Europe.

 1945 – Shipbuilding